MiDataInt/just-the-docs-mdi/README.md

 ## Usage

 See the [Just the Docs](https://pmarsceill.github.io/just-the-docs/) page for information on using the parent theme.
-However, please note that just-the-docs-mdi is intended exclusively for use on GitHub Pages.
+However, please note that just-the-docs-mdi is intended for use on GitHub Pages.

 More generally, create a new documentation site using the